RyTheGuy355/MiniAFSDCode/README.rst

 Installation
 ------------

-TODO: Figure out how to install from private repository for releases and main branch
+TODO: Figure out how to install from private repository for releases and main branch.

+Probably want to introduce how to install python using python's website, winpython, or anaconda.

 Stable Release